osm-search/Nominatim/docs/develop/ICU-Tokenizer-Modules.md

 of the input data before it is added to the search index.
 It comes with a selection of sanitizers and token analyzers which you can use to adapt your installation to your needs.
 If the provided modules are not enough, you can also provide your own implementations.
-This section describes how to do that.
+This section describes the API of sanitizers and token analysis.

 !!! warning
     This API is currently in early alpha status.
 While this API is meant to